bash-bastion/basalt/docs/reference/basalt_toml.md

 ### `manDirs`

 Array of directories that contain numbered-man directories (`man1`, `man5`, etc.).
-These files will be symlinked under a `man` directory in `basalt_packages`.
+These files will be symlinked under a `man` directory in `.basalt`.
 Currently, the `MANPATH` is not modified for global installations; they should be detected automatically

 ```toml
 manDirs = ['./man']